 Newcomb was a student of Gardner Murphy at Columbia.
 Murphy, identified as a social psychologist, was a pioneer in parapsychological research, and also promoted a “biosocial” view of personality.
 His PhD was from Columbia, working under Woodworth.
 More tangles.

 Judy is one of those rare creatures in academia: the student who became not just a colleague but also a friend.
 She and Cliff hosted me on several visits to New York, and we spent a fair amount of time together at the theatre.
 Glengarry Glen Ross with Joe Mantegna; Hurlyburly with William Hurt and Judith Ivey, Christopher Walken and Sigourney Weaver; Stephen Sondheim’s Pacific Overtures; The Rise and Fall of the City of Mahagonny at the Metropolitan Opera, with Teresa Stratas in one of her signature roles.
 For these and many other kindnesses, I’ll always be grateful to them both.
 My only regret has been that I was unable to interest her in hypnosis research!
-But looking over her career, the work she's done, and the wonderful students and post-docs she’s fostered here and at Columbia across five decades, I don’t regret it at all.
+But looking over her career, the work she's done, and the wonderful students and post-docs she’s fostered here and at Columbia across five decades -- and lo, even unto the second generation, I don’t regret it at all.

 References